Interior Design Styles: Rustic

 Rich earthy colours, such as moss greens, rusty reds, tans and browns with muted tones can all be used successfully.
 You can also included brighter colours via accessories and soft furnishings if you think the colour scheme is a little flat and uninteresting.

-These should reflect a modest and non-exuberant quality, cotton, wool, tartans and plaids are perfect fabrics to create a rustic look to your home.
+These should reflect a modest and non-exuberant quality, cotton, wool, tartan curtain fabrics and plaids are perfect fabrics to create a rustic look to your home.
 If you want to inject some bright colour lime green curtains will look striking next to honey pine or white birch.

 Wood or leather are ideal, the distressed leather look will work really well and look more in keeping with the theme that bright, shiny new pieces.